The museum is open daily from Wednesday to Monday from 10 am to 6 pm, on Tuesdays the Beethoven House is closed.

 Wearing mouth-nose covering is recommended for visiting the museum, store and chamber music hall.
 Mouth-to-nose covering is mandatory for the library.

 Portraits, original manuscripts, instruments and everyday objects convey a lively and authentic glimpse into the life and work of the composer.
 The Beethoven archives founded on the 100th anniversary of Beethoven's death in 1927 as a scientific research institute, are the central repository of documents relating to Beethoven's life, work and intellectual circle and own also a special library.

 The Chamber Music Hall, inaugurated in 1989, not only has outstanding acoustics, but is also considered to be a particularly beautiful modern concert hall.
 Alongside the special emphasis on the music of Beethoven and his contemporaries, music of modern times is also performed and promoted here.

-In the years to come it is planned to open the Beethoven Haus round the clock to the world’s public: In the virtual „Digital Beethovenhaus“, internet users will find everything about the composer, his work, his life and his time.
-To the sound of Beethoven’s music, they will be able scroll original editions and manuscripts which are exhibited nowhere else.
+In the virtual „Digital Beethovenhaus“, internet users find everything about the composer, his work, his life and his time.
+To the sound of Beethoven’s music, they are able to scroll original editions and manuscripts which are exhibited nowhere else.